Michigan Tunnel Of Trees M-119

 If you’re planning to drive the Tunnel of Trees this fall, winter, spring, or summer, be sure to start with our Ultimate Guide to the M-119 Tunnel of Trees Michigan Scenic Drive!

-How to Get to the Tunnel of Trees in Michigan?
+About the Tunnel of Trees

 Make your way to the northwest “corner” of Michigan’s Lower Peninsula using US-131 or I-75.
-M-119 is accessible from the south at US-31just east of Petoskey and intersects with M-66 on the northern point in Cross Village.
+M-119 is accessible from the south at US-31 just east of Petoskey and intersects with M-66 on the northern point in Cross Village.

 If you want to continue north on M-119 beyond the official Tunnel of Trees route, you can reach Sturgeon Bay at Wilderness State Park.